-The City of Toronto and Toronto Transit Commission (TTC) are preparing to install priority streetcar lanes along a 3.4 km stretch of Bathurst Street, from Bathurst Station (north of Bloor Street West) to Lake Shore Boulevard West.
+The City of Toronto and Toronto Transit Commission (TTC) have installed priority streetcar lanes along a 3.4 km stretch of Bathurst Street, from Bathurst Station (north of Bloor Street West) to Lake Shore Boulevard West.

-From Bathurst Station (north of Bloor Street West) to Dundas Street West, approved changes include:
+From Bathurst Station (north of Bloor Street West) to Nassau Street, approved changes include:

-From Nassau Street to Dundas Street West, approved changes include:
+From Nassau Street to Dundas Street West, the following design has been installed:

-From Dundas Street West to Lake Shore Boulevard West, approved changes include:
+From Dundas Street West to Lake Shore Boulevard West, the following design has been installed:

 Public consultation on this project took place from April 22 to May 26.
 The public consultation report (linked below) provides a detailed summary of all activities that took place, proposed changes and feedback received.